appdotnet/object-metadata/annotations/com.mustacheware.amy.pm.typing.md

 > ### com.mustacheware.amy.pm.typing

 <!-- provide a description of what your annotation represents -->
-The Typing Presence annotation specifies when a user has started or stopped typing something in a private messaging session.
+The Typing Presence annotation specifies when the posting user has started or stopped typing something in a private messaging session.

 Accepting or emitting this annotation is entirely optional.